This is a story of connections between celebrities; the story of actors from Brokeback Mountain, The Runaway Bride, and “24”.

-Then in the early 1990’s the movie star Kiefer Sutherland moved the teacherage to his 300 acre ranch and made it into a studio for his then fiance Julia Roberts.
+Then in the early 1990’s the movie star Kiefer Sutherland moved the teacherage to his 300 acre ranch and made it into a studio for his then fiancee Julia Roberts.

-They were supposed to be married in June of 1991, but Roberts broke the engagement three days before the wedding and ran off with another man to Europe.
-Kiefer Sutherland sold the building and property but a cornerstone on the teacherage still reads Sutherland Ranch.
+Subsequently, Kiefer Sutherland sold the building and property.
+But a cornerstone on the teacherage still reads Sutherland Ranch.
 It appears Julia is a runaway bride in real life, not just in the movies.

-After reading the article and with no other plans, my husband and I decided to take a Sunday afternoon drive to the ranch to get some pictures.
-It is located in a lovely spot in the valley and we thought you might like to see Julia’s studio and the cornerstone.
+After reading the article my husband and I decided to take a Sunday afternoon drive to the ranch.
+It is located in a lovely spot in the valley.
+We thought it a great photo opportunity.
+And thought you might like to see Julia’s studio and the cornerstone.

 As I stood on the porch absorbing the view, I thought about Julia’s running away.